jarrowsmith123/Operation-Wirestorm/README.md

 - Uses `Arc<Mutex<>>` for safe concurrent access to destination list
 - Automatic cleanup of disconnected clients
 - Strictly defined CTMP header struct for readability and validation

+1. Source client connects and sends CTMP messages
+2. Server validates message headers (magic byte, padding)
+3. For sensitive messages: checksum validation performed
+4. Valid messages broadcasted to all connected destination clients -- Note that the length in the header is always trusted, data longer than that length in the stream is ignore - this is a potential drawback of the server --
+5. Disconnected destination clients removed during broadcast

 ## Development